CiscoDevNet/terraform-aci-esg-nia/README.md

 This Terraform module allows users to dynamically create and update **Cisco ACI** Endpoint Security Group by leveraging [Consul](https://www.consul.io/) catalog information.

-The **Cisco ACI** fabric can act as a distributed stateless load-balancer sitting in front of any pool of workloads, regardless of their form-factor.
+The **Cisco ACI** fabric can act as a distributed stateless segmentation enforcement device sitting in front of any pool of workloads, regardless of their form-factor.
 For this module to work, the user should have deployed a Tenant template with Application Profile and VRF.
 For more information on how to deploy Cisco ACI Endpoint Security Group, please refer to the configuration guide and this [white paper](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/5-x/security/cisco-apic-security-configuration-guide-50x/m-endpoint-security-groups.html?dtid=osscdc000283).

-Using this Terraform module in conjunction with **consul-terraform-sync** enables administrators to automatically scale out or scale in backend server pools without having to manually reconfigure **Cisco ACI** policies.
+Using this Terraform module in conjunction with **consul-terraform-sync** enables administrators to automatically manage ESGs and ESG selectors based on Consul services definitions and dynamic updates without having to manually reconfigure **Cisco ACI** policies.

 #### Note: This Terraform module is designed to be used only with **consul-terraform-sync**.

 ## Feature
 This module supports the following:
-* Create, Update and Delete Endpoint Security Group Selector (**fvRsCustQosPol**).
 * Create and Update Endpoint Security Groups (**fvESg**).
+* Create, Update and Delete Endpoint Security Group Selector (**fvEPSelector**).

 If there is a missing feature or a bug - [open an issue ](https://github.com/CiscoDevNet/terraform-aci-esg-nia/issues/new).

 ## Caveats
-* Currently Consul nodes MAC address must be specified as `meta` in the Consul service definition.
-* If the redirection policy becomes empty (no remaining healthy service), it is not deleted.
 * All Consul services part of the same "task" must be defined in the same ACI VRF.

-**~>Note** This module only manages Redirection Policy lifecycle, it does not automate the creation of the Service-Graph template and deployment.

 ## What is consul-terraform-sync?